 Southeast Alaska

 Inside and outside waters are clearly demarcated by management area in SEAK and these management areas will form the basis of sample design.
-To get diverse spatial coverage of inside and outside waters, sample strata will include northern (NSEI) and southern (SSEI) components of the inside waters as well as northern (NSEO, CSEO, EYKT) and southern (SSEO, CSEO) components of outside waters (Figure 1).
+To get diverse spatial coverage of inside and outside waters, sample strata will include northern (NSEI) and southern (SSEI) components of the inside waters as well as northern (NSEO, CSEO, EYKT, IBS) and southern (SSEO, CSEO) components of outside waters (Figure 1).

 The commercial fisheries port sampling program currently targets 550 biological samples from each SEAK groundfish management area for each of these rockfish species.
 In recent years this program would provide ample samples for fulfilling sample size objectives for yelloweye rockfish in outside waters, but limited samples for black rockfish from outside waters, and no samples from inside waters (Table 1).
 Genetic tissue samples will be collected from the first 100 biological samples for each species and spatial group from commercial fisheries sampling in SEAK.